 Therefore, I have mapped out some realities for myself as the big day approaches and I face my new batch of students:

-1. Their main concern is looking good in front of their peers and not so much looking good in front of me.
+1. They will be annoying.
+They’re 12 year olds and truth be told, I wasn’t much less annoying at their age.1.
+Their main concern is looking good in front of their peers and not so much looking good in front of me.

 3. They won’t be self-motivated.